HPV in men: carrier status, sperm, and fertility

 When does HPV remain present longer?

-Just as with women, a man's immune system can usually clear the HPV virus on its own.
-But in certain men, HPV can remain present longer.
-Factors that play a role in this include a weakened immune system, smoking, and co-infections.
+Just as with women, the immune system in men can usually clear the HPV virus itself.
+However, in certain men, HPV can remain present longer.
+Factors that play a role include a weakened immune system, smoking, and co-infections.

 HPV infections can be accompanied by other infections such as chlamydia and others.
-Co-infections make it more difficult to clear HPV.
+Co-infections make clearing HPV more difficult.

 Low-risk HPV: genital warts

 HPV types 6 and 11 are low-risk types that can cause genital warts (condylomata) in men.
 These warts are visible on the penis, the scrotum, or around the anus.
-Although they do not cause cancer, they are contagious and can cause a new HPV infection in the woman.
+Although they do not cause cancer, they are contagious and can cause a re-infection of HPV in the woman.

 It is important to realize that the virus can be present even without visible warts.
 Many men carry HPV without any complaints or symptoms.